TahsinMir/distributedSystemsProjects/p2/README _p3.md

 - Delete command was tested for both with password, without password and with wrong password.
 - Get was check with all possible types.

-2) When a server is run, it immediately looks for other servers in the network and initiates an election algorithm.
+2) When a server is running, it immediately looks for other servers in the network and initiates an election algorithm.
 The election ends when a coordinator is selected.
 If this is the only server, eventually it elects itself and becomes coordinator.
 When other servers comes into action they also start election with the existing servers and selects a coordinator.
 The server with higher lamport time wins the election because it has more recent data than others.
 If two server have the same information or same lamport